 Vintage Inspired Swimwear

 It’s almost the start of the Summer season and that means it’s time to pull your swimmers out of hiding and get ready to wear them to death.
-But maybe, you’re like me and your swimmers of last year are a little worse for wear and you’re in desperate need of some new togs.
-Well, we've just found a new, local, swimwear brand that you’ve GOT to check out.
+But maybe, you’re like me and your swimmers of last year are a little worse for wear and you’re in desperate need of some new togs we may have just found the newest local swimwear brand that you’ve just GOT to check out.

 Myriam Swim is Newcastle’s newest locally designed and made swimwear brand, brought to you by Miho Arai.
 Miho, originally from Tokyo, has called Newcastle home for the past three years after falling in love, and recently marrying Joel, a Newcastle local.